Translations of Encyclopedia

 Around 35 million years ago Antarctica separated enough from India that it allowed the ocean currents to circle around it.
 This new circulation allowed the cold to stay in the south pole, forming a permanent ice cap (also in the north pole, as a result < ).

 In keeping with his theory, we assume the existence of a "supercontinent," which enveloped the entire surface of the earth.
 It is called "Pangea" (in Greek: the entire earth).
 Long time ago it separated into the individual continents (continental drift).
-About 250 million years ago, Pangea began to separate into two large continents: Laurasia in the north aand Gondwana in the south.
+About 250 million years ago, Pangea began to separate into two large continents: Laurasia in the north and Gondwana in the south.

 Translating Spanish Hungarian Translations Hungarian Spanish Translating Norwegian Italian Translations Italian Norwegian Translating Czech